-10.4.6 High-Bandwidth Data-Line Switches (TPS25830-Q1 only)
+10.4.6 High-Bandwidth Data-Line Switches

-The TPS25830-Q1 device passes the DP and DM data lines through the device to enable monitoring and handshaking while supporting the charging operation.
+The TPS2583xA-Q1 device passes the DP and DM data lines through the device to enable monitoring and handshaking while supporting the charging operation.
 A wide-bandwidth signal switch allows data to pass through the device without corrupting signal integrity.
-The data-line switches are turned on in any of the CDP, SDP modes.
-The EN/UVLO input must be at logic high and UFP must be entered for the data line switches to be enabled.
+The data-line switches are turned on in any of the CDP, SDP or client modes.
+Under client mode, once the EN/UVLO input is at logic high, the data line switches are turn on.
+Under CDP/SDP mode, the data line switches are only turn on after Rd assert.

-For more detailed USB2.0 data line consideration and eye diagram test report, please refer to the How to improve USB2.0 Eye Diagram using long USB cable application report.
+For more detailed USB2.0 data line consideration and eye diagram test report, please refer to the How to Improve USB2.0 Eye Diagram Using Long USB Cable application report.